draliceviolett/Scriptor-Jekyll-Theme/an-unscheduled-stop.md

 *On a bright, cold day in [January 2025](/what-i-read-in-january-2025/), I went to Orford Ness as part of the [Beach of Dreams project](https://www.beachofdreams.org/), with the aim of finding creative inspiration in its sights and stories.
 As well as having a really interesting day out, I got a short hopepunk sci-fi out of it.*

 *A key aim of the overall project was to produce and display hundreds of silk pennants inspired by parts of Britain's coastline.
 In May 2025, I went back to Orford Ness to see the three pennants that artists had produced based on three extracts from my story.
-I've included links at the relevant points in the story so you can see photos of the pennants &ndash; the last of which also includes audio of me reading the extract aloud!*
+As well as a few of my photos, I've included links at the relevant points in the story so you can see the pennants &ndash; the last of which also includes audio of me reading the extract aloud!*

+---

 It’s always time for tea on this ship, so when something broke inside the machine, we knew we’d have to pause our journey.